The former Department of Infrastructure and Transport released the Vehicle Imports Online Application System on 1 May 2013.

 The Australian Government has changed the rules for the importation of power-assisted pedal cycles.
 Power-assisted pedal cycles that comply with EN 15194 are exempt from the Australia Design Rules (ADRs) if the maximum power output is no greater than 250 watts.
 If the power-assisted pedal cycle does not comply with EN 15194 and its maximum power output is greater than 200 watts, it will not be exempt from the ADRs.
 For further information please refer to the ADRs definitions and vehicle categories 4.2.2 by following: http://www.comlaw.gov.au/Details/F2012C00326

 You cannot hand deliver your application or any associated correspondence in person.
-Neither your application or any correspondence can be left at the security desk.
-All communications with the Vehicle Import's area is to be delivered either by email, fax or post.
+All communications with the Vehicle Imports area is to be delivered by email, fax or post.
 Please see the contact us section for details.
-This ensures that no application is misplaced.
+This will ensure that no application is misplaced.